 Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities Outreach Ministries estimates 2,400 LMI households will be served during the 2019 fund year.
-The organization proposes to serve VLI 1,608, LI 672, LMI 120.
 Location Description Outreach Ministries is located at 724 W. Delaware St., Evansville IN 47710.
 CT19 Planned Activities Outreach Ministries Crisis Intervention Program assists clients with minor emergency housing or health expenses, including negotiating with organizations discontinuing services.
 5 Project Name ARC OF EVANSVILLE - COMMUNICATIONS AND ASSESSMENT TRAINING Target Area FOCUS AREA Goals Supported SN-3 Needs Addressed Case Management Handicapped Services Handicapped Centers Funding CDBG: \$7,000 Description Provide training in alternative forms of communication for individuals with disabilities having little to no communication skills.
-570.201(e)/570.208(a)(2)(i)(A) Target Date 6/30/2020 Estimate the number and type of families that will Evansville Arc estimates the organization will serve 50 clients between the ages of 19-79 years of age in 2019. benefit from the proposed activities The organization proposes to serve VLI 34, LI 14, LMI 2.
+570.201(e)/570.208(a)(2)(i)(A) Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities Evansville Arc estimates the organization will serve 50 clients between the ages of 19-79 years of age in 2019.
 Location Description Evansville Arc is located at 615 W. Virginia St., Evansville IN 47710.
 CT20 Planned Activities Provide training in alternative forms of communication for individuals with disabilities having little to no communication skills.
 6 Project Name EVANSVILLE ASSOCIATION FOR THE BLIND - LOW VISION SCREENING Target Area FOCUS AREA Goals Supported SN-3

 Needs Addressed Handicapped Services Funding CDBG: \$5,000 Description Provide financial assistance for project operating costs to conduct vision tests and purchase resource materials during evaluation.
-This project is a LMC activity based on LMI and is city wide.
-570.201(e)/570.208(a)(2)(i)(A) Target Date 6/30/2020 Estimate the number and type of families that will benefit from the The Evansville Association for the Blind - Low Vision Screening Program will estimate serving 5,727 clients during the 2019 Program year.
-The organization proposes to serve VLI 3,837, LI 1,604, LMI 286.
+This project is an LMC activity based on LMI and is city wide.
+570.201(e)/570.208(a)(2)(i)(A) Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities The Evansville Association for the Blind - Low Vision Screening Program will estimate serving 5,727 clients during the 2019 Program year.
 Location Description Evansville Association for the Blind is located at 500 N Second St., Evansville IN 47710.
 CT19 Planned Activities Provide financial assistance for project operating costs to conduct vision tests and purchase resource materials during evaluation.
-This project is a LMC activity based on LMI and is city wide.
-7 Project Name CAPE - EMERGENCY NEEDS PANTRY Target Area FOCUS AREA Goals Supported CD-3 Needs Addressed Health Services (Nutrition) Funding CDBG: \$6,560 Description The CAPE Emergency Needs Pantry provides up to a two day supply of emergency food, diapers and formula.
+This project is an LMC activity based on LMI and is city wide.
+7 Project Name CAPE - EMERGENCY NEEDS PANTRY Target Area FOCUS AREA Goals Supported CD-3 Needs Addressed Health Services (Nutrition) Funding CDBG: \$6,560 Description The CAPE Emergency Needs Pantry provides up to a two-day supply of emergency food, diapers and formula.
 570.201(e)/570.208(a)(2)(i)(B) Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities The CAPE Emergency Needs Pantry estimates serving 46 households per month, for a total of 552 households served during the 2019 fund year.
-The organization proposes to serve VLI 370, LI 155, LMI 28.
 Location Description CAPE Emergency Needs Pantry is located at 401 SE Sixth St., Evansville IN 47713.
-CT17 Planned Activities The CAPE Emergency Needs Pantry provides up to a two day supply of emergency food, diapers and formula.
-8 Project Name TRI-STATE FOOD BANK - ENDING HUNGER
+CT17 Planned Activities The CAPE Emergency Needs Pantry provides up to a two-day supply of emergency food, diapers and formula.
+Project Name TRI-STATE FOOD BANK - ENDING HUNGER